 In the past, this company have likes hiring people who have a real passion for engineering.
 Due to this they pay a lot of attention to hobbies on CV.
 So, if you do have technical hobbies I would suggest mentioning them.

 Apart from work experience and hobbies, it is normal for someone to hold a degree, masters or PhD within a relevant electronics or physics field.
 However, relevant work experience is more important.

 Apart from career progression you will also be rewarded with an excellent salary, bonus and benefits package.

 I expect this role to attract a lot of people, so if you are interested I would suggest applying sooner rather than later.

-Newton Colmore Consulting is a specialist recruitment company within the Medical Devices, Scientific Engineering, Scientific Software, Robotics, Science, Electronics Design, New Product Design, Human Factors, Regulatory Affairs, Quality Assurance and Field Service Engineering sectors.
+Newton Colmore is a specialist recruitment company within the Medical Devices, Scientific Engineering, Scientific Software, Robotics, Science, Electronics Design, New Product Design, Human Factors, Regulatory Affairs, Quality Assurance and Field Service Engineering sectors.